“Nearly 4 in 10 Mexican Minnesotans live outside of the Twin Cities. 38% of Mexican Minnesotans live in greater Minnesota” (Cultural Compass, 2021).

 Marco shares how he thought he would return to Mexico anytime and clarifies that he did not desire to engage in school activities.
 His avowed personal identity became: “non-participant” and “non-academic.”
 He shares how a persistent and compassionate high school teacher did not give up on him.
 One of Marco’s teachers told him that “you are a good student, and you will be staying here for your education.”
 His teacher’s comment is an example of a positive ascribed personal identity.
 Marco shares how his teacher’s remark changed his life and educational path.
 This example illustrates the essential nature communication–even if brief–plays in building one’s personal identity.
 Sadly, not all students receive this intervening message.

-List 5 messages you remember hearing in school.
-These messages could be from peers, older/younger students, teachers, staff, etc.
+List 5 messages you remember hearing in school about who you were.
+These could be These messages could be from peers, older/younger students, teachers, staff, etc.

 How did these messages impact your educational trajectory?